 - I/we urge all members of Congress to cosponsor and support the Paycheck Fairness Act.
 This critical legislation can help women, their families, and our overall economy rebound from the current crisis by guaranteeing equal pay for equal work.

-Last week, Congress took a step toward that goal with the introduction of the Paycheck Fairness Act, which aims to close gaping loopholes in the 1963 Equal Pay Act.
+This month, Congress took a step toward that goal with the introduction of the Paycheck Fairness Act, which aims to close gaping loopholes in the 1963 Equal Pay Act.
 The bill would give women the tools they need to successfully challenge pay discrimination and would provide incentives to employers to comply with the law.

 Want to engage more?